alessandroraffa/alessandroraffa/README.md

 - **TypeScript and Mono-repos (Early 2020s-Present):** I widely adopted TypeScript and embraced the use of mono-repositories to enhance the maintainability of my code and to reduce errors, especially in large-scale projects.

-- **Generative AI (Early 2020s-Present):** I am exploring the potential of generative AI for innovation and creative problem-solving in software development
+- **Generative AI (Early 2020s-Present):** I am exploring the potential of generative AI for innovation and creative problem-solving in software development and for the development of new products.